eduardomioto/devtools-performance-insights/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in the Advanced Chrome Performance Analyzer, please report it responsibly.
+If you discover a security vulnerability in the Devtools Performance Insights, please report it responsibly.

 ### How to Report